 These days, one of the absolute strengths of Finvacon is the efficient uniting of people of so-called normal working ability and people with different kinds of limited ability.
-In 2021, of Finvacon’s 100 employees, about 50 were people with work limitations.
-Every year, the company also employs 30-40 young people on work experience and as trainees from colleges.
+In 2023, of Finvacon’s 100 employees, about 50 were people with work limitations.
+Every year, the company also employs young people for work experience and as trainees from colleges.
 Although the company these days operates on the principles of normal business activity, social employment still plays a key role in its operations, and the desire remains to keep things that way in the future.

 Most of the company’s earnings are used to improve the conditions for the company and its employees and to purchase safe and appropriate machinery.